Vorderrhein

+The Vorderrhein and nearly all of its tributaries are located in the Swiss canton of Grisons (Graubünden), with the largest communities along the river being Disentis and Ilanz.
+One of its upper tributaries, the Rein da Medel, rises in the canton of Ticino.

 Vorderrhein was also the name of a judicial district that was created in 1851 with the reorganization of the judiciary of Graubünden.
 In 2001, it was annexed by the District Surselva.

-The largest communities along the Vorderrhein are Disentis and Ilanz.
+Geography

 Course

 The Vorderrhein flows mostly in an east-northeast direction, through the Surselva, a large longitudinal valley.
-Its north side is steep, with short valleys, the southern side, however, is divided by some long valleys (similar to the situation in the canton of Valais further west).
-Consequently, its main tributaries, the Rein da Sumvitg, the Glenner and the Rabiusa all come from the south.
-In its lower course the Vorderrhein flows through the Flims Rockslide, giving rise to the canyon country of the Ruinaulta.
-Near Reichenau, it joins the Hinterrhein to form the (Alpine) Rhine.
+Its north side is steep, with short valleys; the southern side, however, is divided by some long valleys (similarly to the situation in the canton of Valais further west).
+Consequently, its main tributaries, the Rein da Sumvitg, the Glenner and the Rabiusa, all come from the south, or right side of the Vorderrhein.
+In its lower course, the Vorderrhein flows through the Flims Rockslide, giving rise to the canyon country of the Ruinaulta.
+Near Reichenau, it joins the Hinterrhein to form the Alpine Rhine, which continues to Lake Constance (Bodensee).

+The catchment area of the Vorderrhein, measuring 1512 km2, is located predominantly in the canton of Grisons (Graubünden), Switzerland.
+The Vorderrhein is about 76 km long, thus more than 5% longer than the Hinterrhein (each measured to the farthest source).
+The Vorderrhein, however, has an average water flow of 53.8 m3/s, which is less than the flow of the Hinterrhein (59.6 m3/s).

+According to the Atlas of Switzerland of the Swiss Federal Office of Topography, the source of the Vorderrhein—and thus of the Rhine—is located north of the Rein da Tuma and Lake Toma.

 Headwaters

 Some of the tributaries of the Vorderrhein are almost as long as the main branch.
-In downstream order, they are (measuring their length from their respective sources to the confluence with Hinterrhein at Reichenau):
+In downstream order, they are (measuring their length from their respective sources to the confluence with the Hinterrhein at Reichenau, near Bonaduz):